Jeff Mathis: Philadelphia Phillies

 On February 16, 2021, Mathis signed a minor league contract with the Philadelphia Phillies organization that included an invitation to spring training.
 On March 24, 2021, Mathis was released from his contract with the Phillies after ten spring training games.

 Atlanta Braves

 On March 30, 2021, Mathis signed a minor league contract with the Atlanta Braves organization.
-On May 2, 2021, Mathis was selected to the active roster after starter Travis d'Arnaud and backup Alex Jackson were placed on the injured list.
+On May 2, Mathis was selected to the active roster after starter Travis d'Arnaud and backup Alex Jackson were placed on the injured list.
 After going hitless in 9 at-bats, Mathis was designated for assignment on May 19 following the acquisition of Kevan Smith.
-He was outrighted to the Triple-A Gwinnett Stripers the next day.
-He became a free agent on November 7, 2021.
+He was removed from the 40-man roster and sent outright to the Triple-A Gwinnett Stripers the next day.
+Mathis received his only World Series ring, as the Braves went on to win the World Series.
+He elected free agency following the season on November 7.

 Player profile

-After leaving the Angels, Mathis became a heavily defensive catcher who excels in pitch framing and catching base stealers.
+After leaving the Angels, Mathis became a heavily defensive catcher who excelled in pitch framing and catching base stealers.
 Because of these skills, he was a preferred catcher to pitchers such as Jose Fernandez and Zack Greinke, despite being among the league worst in many batting statistics.